- CMV disease afflicts up to 40% of untreated AIDS.

-Comment: In this series, typical presentation is subacute onset of leg weakness, numbness progressing to paraparesis or paraplegia.
-Bladder dysfunction common.
+Comment: In this series, typical presentation is the subacute onset of leg weakness, numbness progressing to paraparesis or paraplegia.
+Bladder dysfunction is common.
 Authors note that improvement within 2-3 wks is typical for radiculopathy, but may take mos.

 - de Gans J, Portegies P. Neurological complications of infection with human immunodeficiency virus type 1.
 A review of literature and 241 cases.
 Clin Neurol Neurosurg.
 1989;91(3):199-219.
 [PMID:2548785]

 Comment: An older study examining literature, including autopsy series suggesting that silent CMV infection of the brain very common in those who die of HIV (~33%) but only a few have clinically suspected neurological disease antemortem (2%).

 - Silva CA, Oliveira AC, Vilas-Boas L, et al. Neurologic cytomegalovirus complications in patients with AIDS: retrospective review of 13 cases and review of the literature.
 Rev Inst Med Trop Sao Paulo.
 2010;52(6):305-10.
 [PMID:21225213]